Rijeesh-Keloth/chatGPT_GoogleTranslate_Interface/README.md

 step1:

-if your system do not have the following packages:
+if your system do not have the following packages,

      to install Googletrans use pip3 install googletrans from your Linux/macOS terminal.